Hemasumanth/FROM_SCRATCH_LLM/README.md

 Got ideas?
 Found a bug?
 Want to experiment with me?
 Open an issue or submit a pull request—I’d love to hear from you!

-*Built with curiosity, a lot of coffee, and help from open source too.*
+*Built with curiosity, a lot of coffee, and help from open source*